-FIG. 2.
+Fig. 4.3.2.5.
 Schematic representations of the GaAs crystal for three surface cleave planes, looking normal to the surface – from left to right, (100), (110) and (111).
 The red boxes denote the recurring geometric cells used for calculating the atomic number density for each cleave plane and a is the GaAs lattice constant.

+To quantify the effects of ion energy, and to investigate whether crystal orientation plays a role in QE degradation, GaAs samples with different surface cleave planes were implanted with hydrogen ions at 100 and 10,000V.
 Prior to implantation, each photocathode sample was heated, cooled and activated.
-The QE was then measured as a function of laser wavelength and the results are presented in Figure 6.
+The QE was measured as a function of laser wavelength and the results are presented in Figure 6.
 Quantum efficiency was calculated using the expression QE = 124IPλ,26 where I is the measured photocurrent in μA, P is the laser power in mW, and λ is the wavelength of the laser light in nm.
 The cleave planes (100) and (110) provided the highest QE, approximately 21% at the laser wavelength 532 nm.
 Cleave plane sample (111A) provided the lowest QE, approximately 19% at 532 nm.
 Although these values are lower than reported in ref.
 16, the relative trend between samples is consistent (i.e., QE100 > QE 110 > QE111A).

-FIG.6.
+Fig. 4.3.2.6.
 Photocathode QE versus laser wavelength for commercial bulk GaAs samples with different surface cleave planes, prior to ion implantation.